ga-wdi-boston/orientation/README.md

 ### OS X ONLY

+Enter the command:
-Enter the command `brew install git`.
+`brew install git`

 ### Linux ONLY

+Enter the command:
-Enter the command `sudo apt-get install git`.
+`sudo apt-get install git`

 ## Configuring Git